hackclub/winter/KrishnaSharma206.md

 ## Plan

 I will be using the jetson nano as the brain of this project, the raspberry pi wont be enough for this and the jetson nano will be a better alternative
-, I will be using a camera for the detection and I am planning to add more sensors and actuators to it in the future.
+, I will be using a camera for the detection and I am planning to add more sensors and actuators to it in the future(like a beanbag gripper arm).

 The Steps:
 1. Learn how to use the jetson nano